raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step04.md

 **Infrared Sensors**

-Infrared sensors detect changes in the levels of infrared radiation captured by the device, these changes are caused when an object (often a living thing) hotter than the background passes through its field of view.
+Infrared sensors detect changes in the levels of infrared radiation captured by the device.
+These changes are caused when an object (often a living thing) hotter than the background passes through the sensor's field of view.

 **Ultrasonic Distance Sensors**